 Who does the house or flat actually belong to?

 If you decide to wed, don’t get into debt to do so.
 That’s a bad start.
 Discuss your finances every fortnight or every month.

+Being married saves you even more.
 Obviously, this wouldn’t be the main reason you choose to get married, but married couples have some significant advantages.